Safe, Simple And Effective Exercise For Seniors And The Elderly

 Explore our site for helpful information and exercise videos to start your journey to greater strength and better balance with exercise for seniors and the elderly.

-requires from 4 to 6 weeks to become accustomed to a new activity or
+Remember to take small steps in the beginning.
+No need to hurry.
+Your body requires from 4 to 6 weeks to become accustomed to a new activity or exercise program.

 Try exercising for a few minutes a day at first.
 Gradually build up to 30 minutes twice a week.

 From there try exercising 3 days per week as your strength and endurance improves.

 Fitness Training can benefit women and men of all ages.

 - Help your strength with weight training in the arms and legs.

 - Expand your bone density in the hips and spine.

 - Access greater energy levels for daily activities.